-The stratified alpha reliability estimate for the total score is 0.84.
-The standard error of measurement is 3.3.
-The zone of uncertainty stretches from 72 to 78.
-Twelve test scores were found in this zone of uncertainty.
-However, these examinees were among the lowest in the distribution of scores, where the mean was 95.9 and the median was a perfect 100.
+The alpha reliability estimate for the total score is 0.84.
+The standard error of measurement is 3.9.
+The zone of uncertainty stretches from 71 to 79.
+A single test score was found in this zone of uncertainty.
+However, these examinees were among the lowest in the distribution of scores.